Frenzy017/Frenzy017/README.md

 🌱 Right now I'm learning Java and practising by creating projects to learn the syntax, methods and libraries better :D

+🔭 All my front-end projects were inspired by the open source page called The Odin Project.

 > The Odin Project is a free, open-source curriculum for learning modern web development which teaches you by reading plently of docs, going through personal projects and more!
 >
 >